Thursday, December 20, 2018

 **1/2

 Anyway, it's a perfect location.
 Who wouldn't want to shoot a movie there, or hide out after a crime, even without air conditioning, phone or electricity?
-Even the writer's wife comes there, uninvited, with her kid (stolen from her ex-husband who has sole custody) and brings a cute young maid.
+Even the the has-been writer's young black wife comes there, uninvited, with her kid (stolen from her ex-husband who has sole custody), a cute young maid.
 Complications!
-The crooks will have to kill everyone.
+The father might get the law on the place now, so the crooks will have to kill everyone.
 And then two motorcycle cops show up.
 Oy, it's going to be a long afternoon.

-With its gradual existential dwindling and the idea of a remote location occupied solely by armed men and women angling after loot, comes visions of everything from Point Blank, For a Few Dollars More, and a recent surreal discovery lurking nonchalantly in the ocean of Prime streaming Italian westerns, Matalo!.
-And as long as we focus on the sublime compositions and gorgeous cinematography, well why not let the sunshine and the night perpetrate their daily crimes?
-Even a cliche'd close-ups of ants crawling on an arial photo of the ruins may pass with only mild groans.
-Ask not when deconstructed homage becomes cliche!
+But hey -shock value abounds and there's nothing wrong with that (aside from its desensitizing long-term effects).
 In what are either fantasies or flashbacks, a young silhouetted anima figure (presumably Löwensohn's character in her younger artist muse days), stands over a group of men and pees on them as the Morricone guitar stings bray.
 In another she's tied to a cross; cruel tight ropes over her breasts cause them to lactate in great rivers down her body (evoking similar imagery with the lit teacher in the early portion of The Wild Boys!
-What's up with Lowenson and rope-forced lactation?).
+What's up with Lowenson and rope-forced lactatio?).
 Later still she jams her heel into the mouth of one of the men intercut with the use of a gun in a similar orifice, ala the 'dying primal scene reverie' images in Argento's Tenebrae.
-And yet, the synergy that made Amer so magnificently Antonioni-meets-Argento-esque (dialoguing with Lucretia Martel's paranoia and Claire Denis' butch sexuality as well as Argento's psychosexual post-modernism) is missing.
-Aside from the snarky obviousness of "gold"-en showering, or the commerce/art compromise when gold coins become liquid gold paint, the twin voices--the feminine avant garde experimental non-narrative and the masculine/Apollonian narrative so indicative of the Cattet/Forzani union in the past--don't connect like one would hope.
-We end up admiring the lovely location, the photography, the range of styles, the great use of classic Italian film music, but eventually we lose any idea of who's who or why we should care whether any of them get the gold or not.

 Anyway, it's worth the trip, just for the view.